 Once they have this information, they can log in to their account and create a new password.
 They can also update their profile picture and any other general information.
 To make these changes, the user can log in and click on their name in the upper right-hand corner.
 Then they can select the “Edit My Profile” drop-down.

-Update the User
+Update the user profile

 Select Guest Author Name in Blog Post